Automating Battery Replacement with Workspace ONE Intelligence: VMware Workspace ONE Operational TutorialVMware Workspace ONE UEM 9.6 and later

 - Complete Enabling Workspace ONE Intelligence in Getting Started with Workspace ONE Intelligence Reports and Dashboards: VMware Workspace ONE Operational Tutorial.

 - Enroll a Dell Windows 10 device with poor battery health.
 For details, see Workspace ONE Intelligent Hub for Windows Enrollment.

 Logging In to the Workspace ONE UEM Console

-To perform most of the steps in this exercise, you must first log in to the Workspace ONE UEM Console.
+To deploy a 3rd party macOS app, you must first log in to the Workspace ONE UEM Console.